 If your service involves publication or sharing of content, or formal documents, the same thinking applies.
-If you need to lodge legal or official documentation for example, much of this can now be done online – easier for the customer, and easier for the business too.
+If you need to lodge legal or official documentation, for example, much of this can now be done online.
+Easier for the customer, and easier for the business too.

 Start with what your customers need.
 Think about what you can do online to meet that need.

 Keep it that simple, and you’ll find it easy to generate ideas about how to meet these needs.